Who Is Considered to Be a Frontline Worker?

 Enhanced Productivity

 Another benefit that comes with employee engagement is enhanced productivity from staff.
 It is not rocket science that employees tend to give more to a business if they feel they are part of the cause as opposed to being a tool for achieving a goal.
-Consequently, employee engagement tends to generally drive productivity, with staff going the extra mile to deliver and ensure the satisfaction of customers, ultimately enhancing productivity and success of the organization.
+Consequently, employee engagement tends to generally drive productivity, with staff going the extra mile to deliver and ensure the satisfaction of customers, ultimately enhancing the productivity and success of the organization.

 Adaptation of Personal Goals with Organizational Objectives